 Pacific ocean crossing should take place in December 2021, will see Fedor cross the Pacific Ocean from continent to continent along the route: “Chile (Concon) – Australia (Brisbane)”, with a distance of around 9,000 miles and taking up to 4 months.

 The unique catamaran is being designed by British designer Phil Morrison, who has previously designed all three of Fedor Konyukhov’s rowboats (the “Uralaz”, “Turgoyak”, and “AKROS”).
-The construction of the vessel will take place at the UK shipyard Rannoch Adventure.

 Measuring devices will be installed aboard the NOVA catamaran, in order to monitor the work of the solar modules and on-board batteries.
 The data retrieved will be given to the project’s technological partners, as well as being used for project “Albatross – a non-stop flight around the world on solar energy”.